 - risk of injury

-Always adding new levels of intensity to workouts with major focus on posture, core stability and back strength mobility.
+New levels of intensity to workouts with a major focus on posture and a balance between stability and mobility.

-Controlling instability through activation of the stabilizing muscles of the torso, shoulders and hips.
+Controlling instability through activation of the local stabilising muscles while challenging the larger mobilising muscles.

-Exercises to elicit greater proprioceptive awareness and recruit the deep support systems of the whole body while developing greater coordination and control.
-Great for rehab clients and professional athletes.
+Exercises to elicit greater proprioceptive awareness and recruit the deep support systems of the core while developing greater coordination and control.
+Great for post-rehab clients and professional athletes.

-Modifications are included to accommodate certain weaknesses or to make an exercise more challenging.
+Modifications are included to accommodate certain limitations or to make an exercise more challenging.

 - multiple sclerosis